George A. Brackett: White Pass wagon road

 While Brackett begun work, the company backing the project faced turmoil from in-fighting and difficulties finding investors.
 Acklen was eventually forced out by several of the project's backers.
 After they too had difficulties finding investors they abandoned the company.
 After the company's president threatened to order a halt to any more work, Brackett bought him out and became the president himself.
 Construction gradually progressed, however the company's financial situation remained precarious.
 Only a few of Brackett's personal friends (including railroad barons James J. Hill and William Cornelius Van Horne) and some Seattle-based investors kept the project alive.

 In March 1898 the partially completed road was opened and Brackett began collecting tolls from those who used it.
 He had hoped to convert the road into a more lucrative railroad, however the Canadian government had already chartered a railroad using a different route.
 Brackett eventually formed a deal to lease access on his road to the railroad for moving construction equipment and supplies.
 While it was still used on a limited basis by prospectors in late 1898 and 1899 it was left largely unused and abandoned after that.

 Later life and death

 After the end of the White Pass wagon road, Brackett and his sons invested in a mining operation near Atlin Lake, British Columbia.
 In 1905 he returned to Minneapolis and lived a quiet retired life at his lake home in Orono, Minnesota.
-He died in 1921 and is buried at Lakewood Cemetery.
+He died in 1921.
+He is buried at Lakewood Cemetery.

 Brackett Field Park in Minneapolis is named in his honor.